koester/random-profile-generator/README.md

 ## Developement

-Clone this repo to your local maschione and install all dependencies
+Clone this repo to your local maschine and install all dependencies:

 ```shell
 git clone https://github.com/koester/random-profile-generator.git